 1. What difference could I make?
 Students never get listened to anyway.

 Not true.
 ENSA can, and has, made a positive difference to the student experience.
-A few years ago the University had no plans to include sports facilities on campus.
+Years ago, the University had no plans to include sports facilities on campus.
 ENSA and the pressure of its sports clubs changed that.
 Until recently, Edinburgh Napier was one of the few universities that scheduled Wednesday afternoon teaching, ENSA changed that.
 There are lots of examples, big and small, of ENSA representation making a difference to what matters for students.
 You won’t change anything if you don’t try – and don’t leave it to someone else because, as you know, if you want something done properly, you’ve got to do it yourself.

 2. You have to be into politics to get elected

 Not true.
 You just need to have a message that students can support.
-You don't need to have any future political aspirations nor any particular political outlook.Speak to students and campaign to get your message out and persuade them to vote for you.
-Not all voters want politicians, they want people who are “real”.
+You don't need to have any future political aspirations nor any particular political outlook.
+Speak to students and campaign to get your message out and persuade them to vote for you.
+Not all voters want politicians, they want people who are “real” and have similar concerns, aspirations and values.

 3. I don’t have the right experience